-CBSA implemented the Single Window Initiative on January 1, 2019.
-Effective April 1, 2019, importers and their brokers will have to submit a single electronic declaration – Canada’s Integrated Import Declaration (IID) – containing the data required by CBSA and the nine other PGAs to make import-related decisions.
+The Single Window Initiative allows importers and their brokers to submit a single electronic declaration through Canada’s Integrated Import Declaration (IID), containing the data required by CBSA and the nine other PGAs to make import-related decisions.

-CBSA processes the IID and sends the data elements to the relevant PGAs before goods arrive at the border.
-The IID also eliminates the need to present paper documents at the border.
+All data elements required for clearance are provided to relevant PGAs before goods arrive at the border.
+The IID also eliminates the need to present some paper documents at the border.